openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

   cannot type a response or upload files.
 After, they can begin to work on their response and upload files.

 * **Response Due Date** and **Response Due Time**: These settings define the date / time by which learners must complete and submit their response.
 After this date / time passes, learners can no longer submit responses to the problem.

 * **Peer Assessment Start Date** and **Peer Assessment Start Time**: These settings define when learners can begin to assess peer responses.
-Before this time, learners will recieve a message that peer assessment has not yet begun.
+Before this time, learners will receive a message that peer assessment has not yet begun.

 * **Peer Assessment Due Date** and **Peer Assessment Due Time**: These settings define the date / time by which learners must complete assessing peer responses.
 After this date / time has passed learners will no longer be able to assess peers.
-If learners have not assessed the required number of peers before this deadline, they will not be able to recieve a grade.
+If learners have not assessed the required number of peers before this deadline, they will not be able to receive a grade.

-* **Self Assessment Start Date** and **Self Assessment Start TIme**: These settings define when learners can begin to self-assess their responses.
-Before this time, learners will recieve a message that self assessment has not yet begun.
+* **Self Assessment Start Date** and **Self Assessment Start Time**: These settings define when learners can begin to self-assess their responses.
+Before this time, learners will receive a message that self assessment has not yet begun.

 * **Self Assessment Due Date** and **Self Assessment Due Time**: These settings define the date / time by which learners must complete their self-assessment.
 After this date / time has passed learners will no longer be able to complete their self-assessment.

 .. note::
    The times that you set are in Coordinated Universal Time (UTC).
 To verify